jwdinius/jwdinius.github.io/_posts/2020-2-15-point-match-cont.md

 Okay, now that that's out of the way, we can state the purpose of this post:

->Are the constraints, as stated, reasonable for the problem at-hand?
+>Are the constraints, as stated, enough to ensure robust registration?

 The constraints presented assume that _every_ point in the source point cloud has a corresponding point in the target point cloud.
 In practice, this presents an overly restrictive constraint for our matching problem.
 What if there are outliers, for instance?
 In this post, I will present a novel modification to the optimization problem above to allow for less restrictive, i.e. more robust, matching between point clouds.

 ## Relaxing the constraints means augmenting the state vector

-Let me first describe, in words, what I'd like to achieve:  I want an optimization problem that allows me to identify the subset, of size $$k<m$$, of source points that is best matched to a corresponding subset, also of size $$k$$, of target points.
+Let me first describe, in words, what I'd like to achieve:  I want an optimization problem that allows me to identify the subset, of size $$k \le m$$, of source points that is best matched to a corresponding subset, also of size $$k$$, of target points.

 In the formulation of the original problem, we required $$n$$ slack variables to account for the unmatched $$n-m$$ points in the target point set.
 Now, since we are not matching $$m-k$$ points in the source distribution, we can add additional slack variables, $$m$$ of them, to achieve what we ultimately want.
-These additional slack variables allow handling of source points that are _not_ matched to a target point.
+These additional slack variables allow handling of source points that are _not_ matched to any target point.
 Formally, the optimization problem, with constraints, is now:

 >Find the vector $$\mathbf{x}^* \in \{0, 1\}^{(m+1)(n+1)}$$ that maximizes the quadratic objective function:
 >$$